HACKSSENTIAL RULES ~ CHAPTER V

 • Every II contributes to the overall calculation of the load.

-• Armors and shields count as II, clothes worn by the character don’t.
+• Armors and shields count as II, clothes worn by the character do not.

-• Multiple items like arrows, quarrels, oil flasks, ect are considered one II per item group (within the limits of reasonableness and plausibility).
+• Multiple items like arrows, quarrels, oil flasks, etc. are considered one II per item group (within the limits of reasonableness and plausibility).

 • The character can carry as many NI as they want (within the limits of reasonableness and plausibility).